Near-miss pilot 'did not see other plane'

-A pilot reported a "high risk" of collision and an official investigation reported the other pilot "had not seen" the other one nearby.
+A pilot reported a "high risk" of collision after coming into proximity with another aircraft over Hertfordshire, an investigation found.

-A De Havilland DHC1 Chipmunk (DHC1) and a Cessna 172 Skyhawk (C172) came into proximity above Hertfordshire on 28 December.
+A De Havilland DHC1 Chipmunk (DHC1) and a Cessna 172 Skyhawk (C172) were flying near Stevenage on 28 December.

 The DHC1 pilot said he had not been closer to another aircraft in 40 years of flying.

-The Airprox report concluded safety "may have been compromised".
+An Airprox report said safety "may have been compromised" and it was likely one pilot had not seen the other.

-The planes were flying to the east of Stevenage, just to the south of Ardeley,

 The DHC1 pilot said he saw the C172 approaching and made a "hard pull up" so the other aircraft could pass below and he viewed it as a "high" risk of collision.